nofatclips/generateTags/README.md

 We’re building a site for web designers to show their portfolio.
 The user can enter the URL of her works and our application build a nice gallery.
 However, we’re missing a function to file all these submissions.
 We’d like to attach tags to them.
 Moreover, we’d like to automatically generate suggestions for tags that the user can select and add to the submission without having to type them herself.

 Since this is not a critical feature, we decided to implement it on the client side using JavaScript.
 We need a function that takes as input the submitted page and returns a list of the words from the page, ordered from the more frequent (the one that appears more times) to the less frequent; obviously we are not interested in the HTML tags: the function must strip them out before extracting the words.
-Optionally, the function may return how many times each word appears, so that different CSS styles can be applied to words according to their relevance.
+*Optionally*, the function may return how many times each word appears, so that different CSS styles can be applied to words according to their relevance.
+*Also optionally*: words that are only one or two characters long are not interesting and should be discarded.

 ###Solution